jdvelasq/decision-analysis/README.md

 ------------------------------------------------------------------------------------

 **Smart-Choice** is a Python package for Decision-Making Analysis using decision trees.
-**DMAK** allows the user to represent decision-making scenarios using different types of nodes in a decision tree.
+**Smart-Choice** allows the user to represent decision-making scenarios using different types of nodes in a decision tree.